microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-AutoTuning.md

     SET AUTOMATIC_TUNING ( FORCE_LAST_GOOD_PLAN = ON )
     ```

-7. double-click the file `Auto_tune.cmd`  in the same folder to execute it.
+7. Double-click the file `Auto_tune.cmd`  in the same folder to execute it.
 This uses the above command to set automatic plan correct ON for WideWorldImporters, and restarts the workload file `Scenario.cmd`.

 8. Repeat steps 3-5 as above, and note the following:
-    - In the Performance Monitor windwo you will see the **batch requests/sec** counter dip, but within a second go right back up.
+    - In the Performance Monitor window you will see the **Batch Requests/sec** counter dip, but within a second go right back up.
     This is because SQL Server detected the regression and automatically reverted to the last known good query plan found in the Query Store.
     - If closed, re-open the file `C:\Labs\Lab-AutoTuning\SCENARIO\recommendations.sql` with SQL Server Management Studio or SQL Operations Studio, execute it and notice the *state_transition_reason* column value is now ***LastGoodPlanForced***.